Jialei1996/learngit/readme.txt

 Git is a distrubuted version control system
-Git is a free software
+Git is a free software distributed under the GPL
 Hello Git
+I love Git